mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 Travis was building my Docker container, but the build wasn't meaningful yet.
 It only built the library's dependencies &mdash; it didn't exercise any of its behavior.
 I wanted a build that could alert me if I broke the library's functionality.
 To do that, I needed an end-to-end test.

-An end-to-end test verifies that the library executes a complete, real-world scenario works as expected.
-It generally follows a simple structure:
+An end-to-end test verifies that a complete, real-world scenario works as expected.
+It generally matches the following structure:

-1. Supply pre-generated input and its expected output (also known as the "golden output")
+1. Supply pre-generated input and its expected output (also known as the "golden output").
-1. Use automation tools to feed the input to the library
+1. Use automation tools to feed the input to the library.
-1. Compare the library's output to the golden output
+1. Compare the library's output to the golden output.

 The original repository contained a script called [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) that resembled an end-to-end test.
 It provided pre-generated input to the library, used a portion of the input to train a new machine learning model, then used that model to classify other portions of the input.
-The only piece missing was the step to compare results to the known-good output.
+The only piece missing was that it never compared results to a known-good output.

-# A very basic end-to-end test
+# A basic end-to-end test

-In part one, I showed that the `roundtrip.sh` script's final result was a set of summary statistics about the model's performance:
+In [part one](/resurrecting-1/), I showed that the `roundtrip.sh` script's final result was a set of summary statistics about the model's performance:

 ```text
 Sentence-Level Stats: